Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Experiments

-\textbf{Experimental Setting.} We use MMSegmentation~\cite{mmseg2020} to conduct our experiments on semantic segmentation.
-All our experiments are carried out on the ADE20K~\cite{zhou2019semantic} dataset, testing two algorithms: UperNet~\cite{xiao2018unified} and FPN~\cite{kirillov2019panoptic}.
+In this work, we follow prior works to choose image classification as the main task for evaluating the efficacy of model architecutres.
+Nonetheless, we additionally provide results of semantic segmentation on the ADE20K~\cite{zhou2019semantic} dataset.
+Specifically, we use MMSegmentation~\cite{mmseg2020} to conduct our experiments.
+All our experiments are testing two algorithms: UperNet~\cite{xiao2018unified} and FPN~\cite{kirillov2019panoptic}.
 We refrain from using pre-training and instead train the models from scratch on the dataset.
 Regarding evaluation metrics, we assess the models based on aAcc and mIoU in \textit{10} high-score categories.
 In the ablation study of the backbone network, we examine various popular variants of ViT and CNN and explore their performance during \textit{0 - 20,000} iterations.\\